katsign/employee-tracker/README.md

 ## *Installation*
 ### Navigate into the repository folder on your local machine and open the built-in terminal.
 You will need Node.js installed to run this application.
 - In the root folder, open a terminal and type `npm i` to pull the project dependencies to your local.
-This app uses Express, MySQL and Inquirer along with some helper dependencies like Chalk and Nodemon.
+This app uses MySQL and Inquirer along with some helper dependencies like Chalk and Console.Table.
+- Navigate to the `/config` folder and update the MySQL connection information to match your own Workbench database instance.

 ## *Usage*
 ### :movie_camera: [This video](path) demonstrates the full functionality of this app.